dhoyle/splicedocs-jekyll/pages/GettingStarted/Cmdline.md

 ### Run a Simple Command

-To "get your feet wet" with the command line interpeter, run a `SHOW VIEWS` command at the `splice>` prompt.
+To get started with the command line interpeter, run a `SHOW VIEWS` command at the `splice>` prompt.
 This displays all of the system views defined in the `SYSVW` schema:

 ```
 splice> SHOW VIEWS in SYSVW;